pkainulainen/clean-test-automation/introduction-to-assertj-db/writing-assertions-with-assertj-db/writing-custom-assertions/README.md

 # Writing Custom Assertions With AssertJ-DB

 This is an example project of the Writing Custom Assertions With AssertJ-DB lesson of the [Introduction AssertJ-DB course]().
 After you have finished this lesson, you:

-*
+* Know why you should write custom assertions.
+* Can write custom assertions with AssertJ-DB.
+* Understand when you should write custom assertions.

 When you want to run the tests found from this example project, you can use this command: